 This movie starring Dennis Banks focuses on his life and cofounding of the American Indian Movement.
 This organization began in 1968 in an attempt to protect native rights and property.
 As this was created with the man who actually took part in the early days of the movement and helped it gain power, the accuracy is considered quite exceptional.
-The documentary covers a lot of information about how native children were forced into residential schools and stripped of their culture and language.
-It also points out serious failings of the Bureau of Indian Affairs and other government groups who were supposed to protect the people.
-This civil rights documentary shows a unique side of the ongoing struggle that is usually not taught in schools.
+The documentary covers a lot of background information about how native children were forced into residential schools and stripped of their culture and language.
+It also points out serious failings of the Bureau of Indian Affairs and other government groups that were supposed to protect the people.
+This civil rights documentary shows a unique side of the ongoing struggle that is usually not taught in history class at public schools.

-Although only an hour long, this film was a 12 time winner at North American film festivals ever since it was produced in 2009.
-Instead of touching on historical events or famous personalities, this documentary tells the story of two sisters who took on the federal government in a battle for their land rights.
+Although only an hour long, this film was a 12-time winner at North American film festivals ever since it was produced in 2009.
+Instead of touching on historical events or famous personalities, this documentary explores the story of two sisters who took on the federal government in a battle for their indigenous land rights.
 The two senior women, Shoshone natives, used traditional native land to graze their horses and cattle.
 In what many people consider a human rights violation of the worst kind, they were sued and fined for trespassing even though the land was not used for anything and the animals had no environmental impact at all.
 The documentary follows the court case to the Supreme Court and the United Nations.

-The history of Native American people from South and Central America all the way up to Canada covers so many different nations, time periods, cultures, personalities, and struggles.
+The history of Native American people from South and Central America all the way up to Canada covers so many different countries, time periods, cultures, personalities, and struggles.
 If you watch 100 different documentary movies and TV series or shows, you may still not scratch the surface of all there is to learn.
 However, if you start with the above-listed options, you will be that much more informed about how these diverse people lived, fought, and still exist today within the confines of this modern world.

 Some other nonfiction movies that focus on Native Americans include: